anthogez/react-rxjs-graphql/README.md

-## Simple React TS App with RxJS & Apollo GraphQL
+## React App using TS with RxJS & Apollo GraphQL

 In the project directory, you can run: